The Fair Housing Act and Emotional Support Animals

 3. Is the request reasonable?
 If the tenant meets the two above criteria and the request for an emotional support animal does not cause you financial hardship, then it is a reasonable accommodation.

-What if the animal is disruptive?
+What if the Animal is Disruptive?

 A tenant’s animal whether it’s an emotional support animal or not, cannot interfere with another tenant’s quiet enjoyment of the premises.
 If an animal does become disruptive, you have the right to request the animal gets additional training or obedience lessons.
 You may also be able to ban the animal from certain common areas of the residence.